dsilalahi/PBC-Chicago-Capstone-2015/writeup/capstone/writeup.md

 In the web-python project, we created/updated the following files to demo the solr search for receipts
-- web-python/routes/web.py (controller to pull data from the data source)
+- web-python/routes/web.py (controller that pulls data from the data source)
 - web-python/templates/search_receipts_list.jinja2 (a new jinja file in the view layer)